top of page

 There are a variety tracks in the National Park for different fitness levels, so if hiking in North Coast NSW is on your agenda then put this park on your list!
 You will not be disappointed.

-I was not afraid doing this hike alone because there are plenty of others discovering the wonders of this sanctuary.
+The walking tracks are well frequented, making it suitable for solo travellers.
 I opted to take the long trek which took around 2 hours after stopping for photos and chatting to other nature lovers.

 As you meander through the rainforest you will come across many birds.
 You will definitely notice Brush Turkeys (I even spotted some chicks) and of course as mentioned before, maybe a snake!
 This is an extraordinary path with waterfalls and exciting bridges to cross.